Veterans Benefit Information

 - The veteran receives a FA (failure to attend class) for the semester VA benefits are received.

-The veteran like all students at this school will be placed on academic probation during the first semester or session the minimum cumulative GPA is not achieved.
+The veteran like all students at Troy University will be placed on academic probation during the first semester or session the minimum cumulative GPA is not achieved.
 By the end of the probation semester, the veteran must attain the minimum cumulative GPA.
 If the veteran does not attain the cumulative GPA of 2.0 by the end of the academic probation period, the university cannot certify the veteran for benefits.
 Once the minimum cumulative GPA of 2.0 has been achieved then we can begin certifying the veteran again.

 All questions concerning child and/or spouse eligibility are to be referred to the Department of Veterans Affairs at: www.gibill.va.gov or you can call: 1 (888) 442-4551

 The Alabama National Guard Educational Assistance Program is a state student assistance program established by the legislature of the State of Alabama and is designed to provide financial assistance to Alabama National Guard members who are residents of the state of Alabama and are enrolled in degree programs at accredited postsecondary institutions of higher learning located within the state of Alabama.

 Student Eligibility Requirements